Enjoy sex like you used to

 Lower doses of Cialis, like 2.5 mg and 5 mg tablets, tend to be used as daily doses to treat mild ED and medical conditions such as benign prostatic hyperplasia (BPH).

-If you’re prescribed a lower dosage of Cialis and you find that it’s not fully effective (for example, you notice some improvements but still have difficulty maintaining an erection), it’s a good idea to discuss this with your healthcare provider to see if switching you to a higher dose is appropriate.
+If your healthcare provider prescribes a lower dosage of Cialis and you find it’s not fully effective, it’s a good idea to discuss your results with them to see if switching you to a higher dose is appropriate.

 You’re Experiencing Performance Anxiety

-ED can be caused by sexual performance anxiety — a feeling of nervousness and anxiety before and during sex.
-If you’re affected by sexual performance anxiety, it’s quite normal to feel worried about Cialis’ effectiveness the first few times you use it.
+Sexual performance anxiety can also lead to ED symptoms.
+This refers to a feeling of nervousness and anxiety before and during sex.
+If you’re affected by sexual performance anxiety, it’s typical to feel worried about Cialis’ effectiveness the first few times you use it.

 This nervousness can result in worse ED than normal even after sexual stimulation, meaning that Cialis might not be totally effective as a treatment.

-If you find that Cialis doesn’t work the first time you use it at a normal dosage, stick with it before you throw in the towel on this specific medication.
-Wait until you feel relaxed, confident and in the right mood so that you can judge Cialis’s performance fairly.
-You could even practice masturbating with it first, to see how things go.
+If you find that Cialis doesn’t work the first time you use it at a normal dosage, it’s a good idea to wait until you feel relaxed and confident before judging Cialis’s performance fairly.
+You could even practice masturbating with it first, to see how things go if you have worse anxiety with partnered sex.

-If problems persist, let your healthcare provider know and see what they have to say.
+If problems persist, it’s a good idea to let your healthcare provider know.
 They may recommend a different dose, or even switch you to another ED medication altogether.

 Your ED is Caused by a Psychological Condition

-Cialis is designed to treat erectile dysfunction’s physical causes, such as poor blood flow to the erectile tissues of your penis.
-However, it’s not a psychiatric medication and isn’t designed to be a treatment for psychological causes of ED.
+Cialis is designed to treat erectile dysfunction’s physical causes, like poor blood flow to the erectile tissues of your penis.
+It’s not a psychiatric medication and isn’t designed to be a treatment for psychological causes of ED

-Erectile dysfunction can be associated with anxiety, stress and depression.
-If you have a mental illness or other condition that affects your sexual performance, the use of Cialis and other ED drugs might not be completely effective.
+Erectile dysfunction can be associated with anxiety, stress, and depression.
+If you have a mental illness or other psychological condition that affects your sexual performance, the use of Cialis and other ED drugs might not be completely effective.
+Your healthcare provider may suggest alternative therapies such as anxiety and depression medications or talk therapies.

 Your ED is Caused by a Physical Health Condition

-Erectile dysfunction is often caused by a physical health condition, such as:
+Erectile dysfunction is often associated with health conditions such as:

-As we mentioned above, tadalafil, the active ingredient in Cialis, works by increasing blood flow to the erectile tissues of your penis.
-But if your ED is caused by another physical condition that doesn’t affect blood flow or causes decreased blood flow, or if your ED is particularly severe, it may not be completely treated by Cialis.
+As we mentioned above, tadalafil works by increasing blood flow to the erectile tissues of your penis.
+But if your ED is caused by another physical condition that doesn’t affect blood flow, your ED may not be completely treated by Cialis.

 For example, issues like low testosterone can also affect both your sexual performance and your general level of interest in sex.
 Because Cialis isn’t a hormonal medication, it might not be completely effective at treating ED caused by low testosterone.